D

 This article explains diffuse choroidal hemangioma, which almost always occurs with Sturge-Weber syndrome, covering the characteristic fundus finding known as "tomato ketchup fundus", management of associated glaucoma, and treatment with PDT and low-dose radiation.

-Diffuse lamellar keratitis (DLK) is a diffuse non-infectious inflammation that occurs under the flap (in the corneal stromal interface) after LASIK or SMILE surgery.
+Diffuse lamellar keratitis (DLK) is a diffuse non-infectious inflammation that occurs under the flap (within the corneal stromal interface) after LASIK or SMILE surgery.
 It is characterized by white granular infiltrates resembling "Sands of Sahara" and is treated with steroid eye drops or emergency flap lift and irrigation based on Grade classification.
-Differentiation from IFS (Interface Fluid Syndrome) determines the treatment strategy.
+Differentiation from IFS (Interface Fluid Syndrome) is critical for determining treatment strategy.

 Dissociated vertical deviation (DVD) is an abnormal eye movement that does not follow Hering's law, in which the non-fixing eye slowly elevates.
 It is frequently associated with infantile esotropia, and treatment options include anterior transposition of the inferior oblique muscle and recession of the superior rectus muscle.